Shreedharma05/BST-with-searching-algorithm/README.md

 # Graph-with-searching-algorithm
-Binary Search Tree with DFS and BFS
+Binary Search Tree with DFS and BFS Algorithms